vanderbilt-virtual-reality/Virtual-Museum/README.md

 Made with Unity Version: 2019.2.6f1

 ## Misc.
-One of the listed authors is someone named Yutao, should be authored by Brandon.
-Github Desktop said that Yutao was signed out but still assigned the commits to Yutao
+One of the listed authors is someone named Yutao, but his changes should be authored by Brandon.
+Github Desktop said that Yutao was signed out but still assigned some of the commits to Yutao.